firecat53/bitwarden-menu/README.md

   + Adjust the autotype_default, if desired.
 Allowed codes are the `Keepass 2.x codes`_ except for repetitions and most command codes. `{DELAY x}` (in milliseconds) is supported.
 Individual autotype sequences can be edited or deleted using bwm.
+To disable autotype for an entry, set it to `False`.
   + Set `type_library = xdotool` or `type_library = ydotool` (Wayland) if you
     need support for non-U.S. English keyboard layouts and/or characters.